 It’s even easier to sell and manage sell anywhere

 Our Custom Storefront SDKs make it possible to sell anywhere.
 Now, selling anywhere will be even easier.
-To stay up to date on changes and improvements, make sure to visit our GitHub page.

 Which part of the new reporting are you most excited about?
 Let us know in the comments section below!